SP47-001, on static display at Kościerzyna locomotive heritage park; photo taken in August 2000

 SP47-001 once again: Kościerzyna, September 23, 2013.

-SP47-002 in the PKP fleet, location and date unknown.
+SP47-002 in the PKP service, location and date unknown.
 Photo from my collection.

 SP45 was the first mainline diesel locomotive built in Poland.
 Fitted with a 1700 hp engine, however, it soon proved too weak for heavier passenger drafts and a need for a stronger machine became obvious.
 In March 1972, requirements were drawn up at Cegielski (HCP) of Poznań for its more powerful derivative (factory type 303D), with up-rated W2112SSF engine, which later materialized as SU46.
 Almost in parallel, a concept was developed for an even more powerful diesel locomotive in the 3000 hp class in two variants: passenger (maximum speed 140 km/h) and freight (120 km/h).
 They differed in reduction gear ratio and engine suspension, but shared the 2116SSF diesel engine and AC electric transmission – then a novelty in Polish locomotive industry.